Nithin-GK/Nithin-GK.github.io/_pages/about.md

 I work on problems in Computer Vision.
 My research focuses on deep generative modeling with diffusion models, with an emphasis on plug-and-play models and efficient generation on low-compute devices.

-I find the theory behind diffusion models fascinating—fun fact: the basics were proposed by Einstein!
+I find the theory behind diffusion models fascinating.
+Fun fact: the basics were proposed by Einstein!
 Over the past three years, I have worked on image, video, and 3D generation using diffusion models.
 I am always open to collaborations.
 If you are excited about diffusion models and want to work together, please feel free to <a href="mailto:iamnithingk@gmail.com">reach out</a>.

 In my free time, I enjoy reading, running, and hiking.